Ethosa/saya/README.md

 -   convenient interaction with Longpoll.
 -   writing your own events for Longpoll and processing them.
 -   convenient work with keyboards.
 -   translator Python code in the code on the VK Script (Beta).
+You can read more about it [here](https://github.com/Ethosa/saya/wiki/VkScript#now-support)

 ## FAQ
 *Q*: Where can I learn this?